-This resilience also makes B Corps more likely than traditional businesses to survive adversity caused by a recession or global pandemic.
-It is one of the many things that make B Corps better companies to work for, partner with, buy from, and invest in.
+For many reasons, our businesses are more likely than traditional companies to survive adversity caused by a recession or global pandemic.
+This resilience is why B Corps are better companies to work for, partner with, buy from, and invest in.

 What Does Best for the World Mean?

 Best for the World businesses are proving that competing not only to be the best in the world, but the best for the world, is a winning strategy, and they can lead the way as more businesses continue to join the movement that is transforming the global economy to benefit all people, communities, and the planet.— B Lab’s Best for the World list

 Best for the World B Corps score in the top five percent of the B Impact Assessment (BIA), the free, confidential tool that over 150,000 businesses use to measure their impact.